-Details in Experimental Mathematics in Action Bailey, Borwein et al, A.K.
-Peters, 2006.
+Details in Experimental Mathematics in Action Borwein, Bailey, Calkin, Girgensohn, Luke and Moll, A.K.
+Peters, 2007 - based on eponymous 2006 MAA short Course

 "All truths are easy to understand once they are discovered; the point is to discover them." - Galileo Galilei